 Body dysmorphic disorder (BDD) is a psychiatric disorder in which people become obsessed with a slight imperfection or nonexistent body “flaw.”
 People may commonly refer to this as body dysmorphia.

 BDD goes beyond occasionally noticing things in the mirror — it’s a fixation that interferes with your daily life.

-Typically, other people can’t even see the “flaw” that the person with BDD is consumed by.
-No matter how many times people assure them they look fine or that there’s no flaw, the person with BDD cannot accept that the issue doesn’t exist.
+Typically, other people can’t even see the “flaw” that the person with BDD notices.
+No matter how often people assure them they look fine or that there’s no flaw, the person with BDD may be unable to accept that the issue doesn’t exist.